tomasherceg/dotvvm-docs/Controls/businesspack/Alert/sample2/sample.md

 The `DismissIcon` can be used to specify custom dismiss icon.

-You can also use the `AutoHideTimeout` property to hide the alert automatically after being displayed for some time.
+You can also use the `AutoHideTimeout` property  to hide the alert automatically after being displayed for specified number of seconds.
 The `Dismissed` command is not triggered in this case.